coderextreme/X3DJSONLD/src/main/lib/stylesheets/java/README.txt

-X3DJSAIL: X3D Java Scene Access Interface Library
+X3D Java Scene Access Interface Library (X3DJSAIL)

+X3DJSAIL supports programmers with standards-based X3D Java interfaces and objects, all as open source.

-X3DJSAIL, the X3D Java Scene Access Interface Library is a set of strongly typed Java application programming interfaces (APIs) providing programmer access to an X3D scene graph.
+X3DJSAIL defines a set of strongly typed application programming interfaces (APIs) providing programmer access to a Java-based X3D scene graph.
 Two open-source Java packages are included that contain X3D SAI interfaces and support the X3D Specifications for Java programmers.

 * org.web3d.x3d.jsail provides concrete classes to create and modify X3D scenes using Java objects, suitable for a variety of independent programs.